-This question was asked by Terry Tempest Williams, author of Refuge and When Women Were Birds, during a reading and book-signing in Seattle, WA in June 2016.
+This question was asked by Terry Tempest Williams, author of Refuge and When Women Were Birds, during a recent reading and book-signing in Seattle.

-Williams is a fierce (yet wonderfully soft-spoken) activist, conservationist, and wordsmith, and several of our staffers were lucky enough to attend this talk about her latest book, The Hour of Land: A Personal Topography of America’s National Parks.
+Williams is a fierce—albeit soft-spoken—activist, conservationist, and wordsmith, and several of our staffers were lucky enough to see Williams talk about her latest book, The Hour of Land: A Personal Topography of America’s National Parks.

 “I think our national parks are breathing spaces for a country continually holding its breath.”

 This book provides a respite for anyone seeking such a breathing space.
 It’s an absolute must-read for those stricken with wanderlust or those joining, or already apart of, the battalion of ecological conservation.
 Through her experiences with the parks, readers come to understand, if they didn’t already, the fundamental importance of preserving these magical lands—the lands that give America the much-needed breathing spaces in our changing world.
 And, while the looming concern of ecological threats abound,The Hour of Land also provides hope for our public lands, which she argues are ours and thus ours to protect.

 Win a signed copy of The Hour of Land!